nolimits4web/swiper/README.md

 #### `postinstall` message

-Swiper is searching for bakers, so the package shows a message about it after installation.
+Swiper is searching for backers, so the package shows a message about it after installation.
 If it causes problems for you, you can disable it:

 ```
 ADBLOCK=true npm install